xraypy/feff85exafs/wrappers/C/README_phases.md

 1. The `feffphases.h` header file is included.

-2. A FEFFPHASES struct is created and called `phases`.
+2. A FEFFPHASES struct is created and is named `phases`.
 Memory is allocated for it.

 3. The call to `create_phases` allocates memory for all elements of the